Plans focused around artificial intelligence (AI) are everywhere and as we shuffle into 2018 that trend will continue.

 8. Lean and augmented data learning

-One of the biggest challenges for scientists in the world of deep learning is having access to sorted and labeled data in which to train these AI systems.
+One of the biggest challenges for scientists in the world of deep learning is having access to sorted and labelled data in which to train these AI systems.

 However, there are two general methods that can help with this.